Summary: Less than 200 years ago, teaching began that the Bema Judgment Seat and the Great White Throne Judgment are two separate events.

 "So whether we are at home or away, we make it our aim to please him.
 For we must all appear before the judgment seat of Christ, so that each one may receive what is due for what he has done in the body, whether good or evil."
 (2 Corinthians 5:9-10 ESV)

 The English word translated as "judgment seat" is from the Greek word 'bema.'
-The root of the word means 'base' or the foot, or a step to a raised platform.
+The word's root means 'base' or the foot, or a step to a raised platform.
 It is a term used for a raised seating area where judgment is made by a magistrate, judge, or a king, such as the modern 'bench' found in a courtroom for a Judge where a final judgment of either 'guilty' or 'not guilty' is declared on a person.
 It is not a place where awards are handed out.

-The proponents of this teaching call this the Bema Seat judgment to distinguish it from the "Great White Throne" judgment which they believe is what God reserves for a judicial verdict against those who have rejected Jesus Christ as Lord and Savior.
+The proponents of this teaching call this the Bema Seat judgment to distinguish it from the "Great White Throne" judgment, which they believe is what God reserves for a judicial verdict against those who have rejected Jesus Christ as Lord and Savior.

 "Then I saw a great white throne and him who was seated on it.
 From his presence earth and sky fled away, and no place was found for them."
 (Revelation 21:11 ESV)